A symmetric group action on the irreducible components of the Shi variety associated to $W(\widetilde{A}_n)$: Investigation of the action on

 Moreover, because of Lemma \ref{diff int} we know that

 Thus it follows that

 This ends the proof since $ \beta_{i,j} = (t\diamond \lambda)_{i,j}$. \end{proof}

 \textbf{Acknowledgements}.
 We thank Christophe Hohlweg and Hugh Thomas for answering many questions and providing many helpful comments that help us to improve this paper.
 The author is also grateful to Christophe Reutenauer and Antoine Abram for valuable discussions.
+We also thank the referees for useful suggestions.

 This work was partially supported by NSERC grants and by the LACIM.